ericnishio/express-boilerplate/README.md

 ## Start dev server

-(Run the tests to lift up the database.)
+(Run the tests to lift up the database container.)

 ```
 yarn start